womanonrails/womanonrails.com/_i18n/en/_posts/2021-08-20-logitech-g915-tkl.md

 ## Libratbag and Ratbagctl

 When the easiest solutions failed, I tried to search for some open source projects.
 I looked for something that will give me the possibility to configure my keyboard, at least from the terminal level.
 And I found **Libratbag**.
 It provides **Ratbagd**, a DBus daemon to configure input devices, mainly gaming mice.
 Luckily it supports not only mice but also keyboards, including the Logitech G915 TKL keyboard.
-In the case of my keyboard, I wasn't able to use a graphical tool, but the command line works just fine.
+In the case of my keyboard, I wasn't able to use a graphical tool, but the CLI (command line interface) works just fine.

-To use Ratbagctl, I installed a specific package for my Ubuntu (all needed links on the bottom of this article).
+To use Ratbagctl, I installed a specific package for my Ubuntu (all links on the bottom of this article).
 Then I connected my keyboard using wire to my laptop.
 I turn on the keyboard and start to use the `ratbagctl` command.

 To display a list of devices, use: